gnoverse/gnops/content/english/articles/guides/gnokms/index.md

 ## Mutual TCP Authentication

-If you use an Unix domain socket (UDS) for the connection between the `gnoland` validator and the `gnokms` server, you do not need to setup mutual authentication, as the UDS is inherently secure and only accessible to processes running on the same machine.
+If you use a Unix domain socket (UDS) for the connection between the `gnoland` validator and the `gnokms` server, you do not need to set up mutual authentication, as the UDS is inherently secure and only accessible to processes running on the same machine.

-But if you use a TCP connection, we strongly recommend setting up mutual authentication to ensure no impersonation of both the `gnokms` server and the `gnoland` validator can occur.
+But if you use a TCP connection, we strongly recommend setting up mutual authentication to ensure that both the `gnokms` server and the `gnoland` validator cannot be impersonated.

 ### 1. Generate a keypair on the `gnokms` server